| NEW |Get early access to our latest net profit tracker for TikTok Shop — now free for early users!

 The landscape of omnichannel returns has experienced significant changes due to the pandemic, as consumers are increasingly inclined to return items to physical stores.

-💡 According to Narvar, 50% of consumers mentioned that increased convenience and location were their primary reasons for preferring in-store returns.
+According to Narvar, 50% of consumers mentioned that increased convenience and location were their primary reasons for preferring in-store returns.
+42% of consumers also expressed their desire to browse and shop for other items while returning in-store.

 Implementing the Buy Online, Return In-Store (BORIS) approach offers significant benefits for e-commerce stores.
 It significantly reduces return shipping costs by enabling bulk shipment of items for returns processing.